-By swaping the ground beef meat to 4oz of ground sirloin, using a 100% whole wheat sandwich thin and switching your slice of cheese to low fat cheese you get about 318 kcals, 11grams of fat (saving you 276 calories, 23gm of fat, plus adding 2grams of fiber!)
+By swapping the ground beef meat with 4oz of ground sirloin, using a 100% whole wheat sandwich thin and switching your slice of cheese to low fat cheese, you get about 318 kcals, 11 grams of fat (saving you 276 calories, 23 gm of fat, plus adding 2 grams of fiber!)

 One cup of zucchini noodles or spirals

-Instead of using one cup of regular noodles, you can save about 200 calories plus help you get some extra vegetable servings in!
+Use the zucchini noodles instead of one cup of regular noodles and you can save about 200 calories (plus you get some extra vegetable servings!)

-Wondering how to make that Valentine's Day meal healthier? ❤️
+Wondering how to make date night healthier? ❤️

 Top Sirloin Steak